IUPAC/WFChemCookbook/_sources/school/cs_spreadsheet_data_import.md

 ```

 ### 2.3 Data types in Excel
-During the import of a text file, via the open dialog, you are presented with other choices as you work through importing
+During the import of a text file, via the Text Import Wizard, you are presented with other choices as you work through
-the file.
+importing the file.
 On the last dialog you get to choose the format of each column of data in the file.
 Figure 4a shows the
 choices available, and you can click on the header of each column (or multiple columns) to assign a data type.
 For
 chemical data this is particularly important when importing CAS Registry Numbers (CASRN's), as some CASRN's can be
 misinterpreted as dates if the column data type is left as 'General'.
 In this situation, change the data format to